 Traffic generated under Alternative 1 would be similar to that under Alternative 2.
 The differences include more on-base traffic and main gate traffic.
 In addition, because of the proximity to main base amenities there is likely to be an increase in pedestrian traffic.
 There would be no impact on Polaris Point operations.
-The shipyard repair facilities at the Former SRF would be consolidated and segregated from the aircraft carrier area.
+The shipyard repair facilities at Former SRF would be consolidated and segregated from the aircraft carrier area.
 The access routes would be shared and there would be impacts on workers at the shipyard.

 Additional ship traffic would be addressed through scheduling and communications between Port Operations and the contractors.
-With implementation of these measures, Alternative 2 would have less than significant impact to marine transportation.
+With implementation of these measures, Alternative 2 would have no significant impact.